 Another important point is that your letter writers should, in most cases, be full-time, tenure-track faculty in your field.
 For example, as Karen Kelsky bluntly puts it, you must never ask your TA for a letter of recommendation.
 As a general rule for the US context, your letter writers should be someone with the title of “professor” (e.g., “assistant professor,” “associate professor,”).
 In contrast, adjuncts, “instructors,” and “lecturers” (in the US system) are generally part-time and thus viewed as lower in status (however unfair this judgment might be).
 Of course, this advice depends on discipline.
 For example, for a business program such as an MBA, it might be appropriate to request a letter from a work supervisor.
 Often the application’s instructions will clarify what sort of recommenders are appropriate, and you can always contact the department for clarification.
 But for academic PhD and master’s programs, it’s best to stick with full professors in your discipline, preferably those who’ve taught you core courses in the major and thus can comment on your ability to succeed in the field.

 Here are several important tips in no particular order:

 –Give letter writers enough time.
-Generally speaking, 2 months before the deadline should be the bare minimum.
+Generally speaking, 2 months before the deadline should be the bare minimum (and more is better).
 Does it take 2 months to write a single letter?
 No, but professors are often insanely busy.
 If you don’t respect their time, you can’t expect them to write a good letter.

 –Remind the letter writer who you are and send them materials to help jog their memory.
 These materials should include a draft (at least a rough one) of your statement of purpose for the program(s) you’re applying to, a copy of your CV, and a writing sample of some sort.
 Most grad programs require some kind of writing sample, so you can send that.
 Or you might send the A+ final paper or other key assignment that you completed for the professor’s class (to remind them of who you are and what your strengths are).